What are Dapps?

 PREREQUISITES

-Learn about the fundamentals of blockchain technology and the decentralised nature of the QI Blockchain network before diving into the world of dapps.
+Learn about the fundamentals of blockchain technology and the decentralised nature of the QIE Blockchain network before diving into the world of dapps.

 DEFINITION OF A DAPP